-1. Rent Is Too High
+Rent Is Too High

-Lower the Price: Your next option will be to lower the price.
+- Lower the Price: Your next option will be to lower the price.
 If you lower the price by $100, and it gets you a tenant immediately, yes, it is potentially $1,200 less per year, but you will lose $1,000 every month the apartment sits vacant, so you may break even or even make more money in the long run by lowering the price.

-2. Security Deposit Is Too High
+Security Deposit Is Too High

 Prospective tenants may have no problem with the monthly rent you are charging, but they may be turned off by a security deposit that is too high.
 Many states will put a limit on the amount you can charge a tenant, but other states do not.

 If you cannot get your property rented, you should take a look at your marketing strategy.
 You could have one of two problems:

-Attracting the Wrong Type of Tenant: If the tenants who are inquiring about your property are not meeting your qualifying standards, then you need to reassess your marketing strategy.
-You need to make sure you are putting the proper information in your ads so you are not wasting the renter’s time and they are not wasting yours.
-In your ad, make sure to include:
+- Attracting the Wrong Type of Tenant: If the tenants who are inquiring about your property are not meeting your qualifying standards, then you need to reassess your marketing strategy.
+Include renter requirements in your ads so you are not wasting the renter’s time and they are not wasting yours.
+Make sure to include:

 - Noise: If the prospective tenant is met with loud music, barking dogs or other tenants screaming when they come visit your property, it is very unlikely they are going to want to sign a lease to live there.
 People want to be able to enjoy their home in peace and quiet.

 - Dirt: In addition, if the prospective tenant questions the cleanliness of the other tenants, they are unlikely to want to rent your property.
 They will have concerns about bugs and vermin in the property.

-Enforce the Rules: Make sure you enforce a quiet hours’ policy with your current tenants.
+- Enforce the Rules: Make sure you enforce a quiet hours’ policy with your current tenants.
 In addition, make sure to maintain the cleanliness of the exterior and all common areas of the property.
 Tenants are also responsible for maintaining their rental unit to meet certain health and safety codes, so if you have a concern about their cleanliness, you can need to send the tenant a notice to quit the behavior.

 You may be having difficulty getting your property rented because of an undesirable feature of the rental unit or of the property in general.
 This could include:

-Too Many Stairs: If the unit you are trying to rent is on a higher floor, such as a third floor walk-up, you may have a difficult time renting it because of the number of stairs tenants will have to go up and down.
+- Too Many Stairs: If the unit you are trying to rent is on a higher floor, such as a third floor walk-up, you may have a difficult time renting it because of the number of stairs tenants will have to go up and down.

-Small Room Size: The size of the rooms in your property could be turning off some tenants as well.
+- Small Room Size: The size of the rooms in your property could be turning off some tenants as well.
 The rooms may be too small to fit their current furniture.
 For example, they may have a king size bed, but the bedroom in your property may only be able to accommodate a queen.

-Not Enough Bathrooms: Another problem you could be experiencing is that the tenants are looking for more bathrooms than there are in your property.
+- Not Enough Bathrooms: Another problem you could be experiencing is that the tenants are looking for more bathrooms than there are in your property.
 They may be looking for a three bedroom with two baths, but your property is a three bedroom with only one bathroom.

 - Location: You may be having trouble finding tenants because of the location of your property.
 Tenants in the area may value properties that are close to public transportation, but your property requires a car.
 Your property could be located on a busy street, which could put off some tenants or it could be isolated, in the middle of nowhere, which could also be unappealing.

-No Washer and Dryer: Some tenants do not want to go to a laundry mat to wash their clothes.
+- No Washer and Dryer: Some tenants do not want to go to a laundry mat to wash their clothes.
 They will only look for a property that has on site laundry, either accessible in the common area or in the unit itself.

 - Not Updated: Another reason your property may not be renting is that it is outdated.
 Tenants may be looking for apartments that have newer kitchens, baths or hardwood floors.

 - Exterior Is Unappealing: The exterior of your property could be keeping tenants from even coming inside to see the property.
 Problems could include the property looking rundown from the outside or a tenant not feeling safe due to a lack or lighting or secure entry into the property.